 Taking care of your child is our first and most important priority.
 This begins by hiring qualified staff through an extensive interview process that includes several conversations, reference checks and a background check.

-Our summer begins with a week of Staff Training where we dig deep into a variety of topics including relationship building, behavior management, communication, policies and procedures and more.
+Our summer begins with 10 days of Staff Training where we dig deep into a variety of topics including relationship building, behavior management, communication, policies and procedures and more.
 Staff training is not limited to one week; we provide continuous feedback and training to our staff throughout the summer via formal and informal methods.

-The majority of our adult staff (Head Coaches, Program Director, Digital Media staff) live in the dorm with our campers.
+The majority of our adult staff (Head Coaches, Program Managers, Division Leaders, etc.) live in the dorm with our campers.
 In addition to providing constant supervision, this also affords staff and campers the opportunity to form close bonds and develop important relationships.
 Having adult staff other than Counselors in the dorms enables us to utilize a team approach to camper care, making more people available to support our community during the less structured times of day such as wake up, cabin clean up, shower hour and bedtime.

-All campers live in the Menlo College dorms and have one or two roommates.
-Cabin units are formed based on age and gender and each cabin has dedicated counselors living in the dorms alongside the campers.
+All campers live in the Menlo College dorms and have a roommate.
+Cabin units are formed based on age/grade and each cabin has dedicated counselors living in the dorms alongside the campers.
 To build cabin unity, there are dedicated times for cabin programming, and cabin groups eat all their meals together.
 Just like at home, meals are a great time for campers to forge relationships and catch up on the day, helping to create a nice family atmosphere.

 When will I find out my child’s roommates?